 - Keep one ‘unfiltered’ view which you’ll use for testing and other purposes

-- The second ‘main’ view will be used to present data from prospects and other valuable website visitors.
+- The second ‘main’ or ‘master’ view will be used to present data from prospects and all other valuable website visitors.

 N.B.
 Adding filters to a view means that data is NEVER available.
 In other words filters created at the level of Google Analytic property views are destructive.
 That’s why you always keep the ‘unfiltered’ view.
 (This is different from ‘Advanced Filters’.)

 B. Add various filters to this ‘main’ view

 - Exclude website traffic from internal users and consultants by creating IP Filters